 As discussed in the Overpayment section in Appendix 2 - Regional Housing Needs Assessment, in most circumstances, overpayment is closely tied to income.
 Lower-income households are most at risk of displacement due to overpayment, as presented in Table 2-12, Lower-Income Households Overpaying in Appendix 2 - Regional Housing Needs Assessment.
 In Suisun City, 36.5 percent of households are lower income, of which, 54.8 percent are renters and 45.2 percent are owners.
 Of the total lower-income households, 69.2 percent pay over 30.0 percent of their income on housing costs.
 In contrast, of Suisun City residents making more than 100.0 percent of AMI, 6.3 percent overpay between 30.0 and 50.0 percent of income for housing, with no households reporting severe cost burden.
-Most of the lower-income households, 60.8 percent are renters and 39.2 percent are owners.
+Most of the lower-income households that overpay are severely overburdened, at 40.7 percent of lower-income households.
+Of the severely cost burdened lower-income households, 60.8 percent are renters and 39.2 percent are owners.
 Among extremely low-income households, 88.0 percent are overpaying for housing.
 Approximately 38.2 percent of cost-burdened renters in Suisun City are considered extremely low-income, compared to 14.6 percent of cost-burdened owners.
 This indicates overpayment is prevalent among lower-income households, particularly among lower-income renter households, the majority of which are severely cost burdened.